Pre-eclampsia: Genetic factors

 Patau syndrome, or Trisomy 13, is also associated with the upregulation of sFLT1 due to the extra copy of the 13th chromosome.
 Because of this upregulation of an antiangiogenic factor, women with trisomy 13 pregnancies often experience reduced placental vascularization and are at higher risk for developing pre-eclampsia.

-Beyond fetal loci, there have been some maternal loci identified as effectors of pre-eclampsia.
+Beyond fetal loci, some maternal loci have been identified as effectors of pre-eclampsia.
 Alpha-ketoglutarate-dependent hydroxylase expression on chromosome 16 in the q12 region is also associated with pre-eclampsia.
 Specifically, allele rs1421085 heightens the risk of not just pre-eclampsia but also an increase in BMI and hypertension.
 This pleiotropy is one of the reasons why these traits are considered to be a risk factor.
 Furthermore, ZNF831 (zinc finger protein 831) and its loci on chromosome 20q13 were identified as another significant factor in pre-eclampsia.
 The risk allele rs259983 is also associated with both pre-eclampsia and hypertension, further evidence that the two traits are possibly linked.

 While the current understanding suggests that maternal alleles are the main hereditary cause of pre-eclampsia, paternal loci have also been implicated.
 In one study, paternal DLX5 (Distal-Less Homeobox 5) was identified as an imprinted gene.
 Located on chromosome 7 in the q21 region, DLX5 serves as a transcription factor often linked with the developmental growth of organs.
 When paternally inherited, DLX5 and its SNP rs73708843 are shown to play a role in trophoblast proliferation, affecting vascular growth and nutrient delivery.

 Besides specific loci, several important genetic regulatory factors contribute to the development of pre-eclampsia.
-Micro RNAs, or miRNAs, are noncoding mRNAs that down-regulate posttranscriptional gene expression through RNA-induced silencing complexes.
+Micro RNAs, or miRNAs, are noncoding mRNAs that downregulate posttranscriptional gene expression through RNA-induced silencing complexes.
 In the placenta, miRNAs are crucial for regulating cell growth, angiogenesis, cell proliferation, and metabolism.
 These placental-specific miRNAs are clustered in large groups, mainly on chromosomes 14 and 19, and irregular expression of either is associated with an increased risk of an affected pregnancy.
 For instance, miR-16 and miR-29 are vascular endothelial growth factors (VEGFs) and play a role in upregulating sFLT-1.
 In particular, the overexpression of miRNA miR-210 has been shown to induce hypoxia, which affects spiral artery remodeling, an important part of the pathogenesis of pre-eclampsia.